modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

   such as a database.
 * PERSON_CLASS allows you to set a different class name for the returned user objects when searching.
   This allows you to write custom behavior to handle the data in your directory service.
+* *PORT* - Optional (Default 389) The port to connect.
+Use 636 for SSL connections (recommended if available)
+* *ADMIN_DN* - Some servers do not permit anonymous queries.
+If necessary you will need to provide a full distinguished name for an account that has access to the directory.
+For security this account should only have read access and be limited to the search bases to which it needs to access.
+* *ADMIN_PASSWORD* - The password for the *ADMIN_DN* account.

 =============================
 Configuring the Detail Fields